Capture the soul, savour the spirit

 At Luminous, our stakeholder engagement team works with businesses to craft strategies which engage employees and better connect them with the corporate mission and vision.
 Our focus is on strengthening the bond between employee and employer and building advocacy that gives the overall business strategy far greater impetus that it might otherwise have had.

-Here are our top five suggestions for engaging employees:
+Here are our top six suggestions for engaging employees: